elvisimprsntr/siriproxy-radstat/README.md

 Second, you must have at least one Radio Thermostat configured with a static IP address on your network and updated with the latest firmware.

-I have received offers to make a donation to help offset the cost of hardware and for my time.
-If you feel so inclined you can donate thru PayPal.

 Thermostats
 -----------